-John D. Rockefeller was reportedly asked “how much would be enough?” and he answered “just a little bit more.”
+When asked “How much would be enough?”, John D. Rockefeller reportedly answered, “just a little bit more.”

 When the push for more focuses on wealth, it is never satisfied.
 Seeking more can become an inescapable snare.